Congenital syphilis

 Syphilis affects around one million pregnancies a year.
-In 2016, there were around 473 cases of congenital syphilis per 100,000 live births and 204,000 deaths from the disease worldwide.
+In 2016, there were about 473 cases of congenital syphilis per 100,000 live births and 204,000 deaths from the disease worldwide.
 Of the 660,000 congenital syphilis cases reported in 2016, 143,000 resulted in deaths of unborn babies, 61,000 deaths of newborn babies, 41,000 low birth weights or preterm births, and 109,000 young children diagnosed with congenital syphilis.
 Around 75% were from the WHO's African and Eastern Mediterranean regions.
-Serological tests for syphilis were introduced in 1906, and it was later shown that transmission occurred from the mother.

 Signs and symptoms

 Untreated early syphilis infections results in a high risk of poor pregnancy outcomes, including saddle nose, lower extremity abnormalities, miscarriages, premature births, stillbirths, or death in newborns.
 Some infants with congenital syphilis have symptoms at birth, but many develop symptoms later.
 Symptoms may include rash, fever, large liver and spleen, and skeletal abnormalities.
 Newborns will typically not develop a primary syphilitic chancre but may present with signs of secondary syphilis (i.e. generalized body rash).
 Often these babies will develop syphilitic rhinitis ("snuffles"), the mucus from which is laden with the Treponema pallidum bacterium, and therefore highly infectious.
 If a baby with congenital syphilis is not treated early, damage to the bones, teeth, eyes, ears, and brain can occur.

 Neurosyphilis in newborns may present as cranial nerve palsies, cerebral infarcts (strokes), seizures or eye abnormalities.

 Many newborns with congenital syphilis, 55% by some estimates, do not exhibit any symptoms initially, with signs and symptoms developing days to months later.